 The valley is an important corridor for all manner of wildlife, with regular sightings of blue heron, coyote, black bear, fox, owl, kestrel, red tailed hawk, falcons, and of course bald and golden eagle and the valley’s own herd of white tailed deer.

 Geologically speaking, the St. Vrain River Valley stretches southeastward from the town of Lyons towards the city of Longmont.
-It is a broad and shallow grassy valley which follows and was created by the St. Vrain River.
+It is a broad and shallow grassy valley which follows and was created by the St. Vrain Creek.
 The valley floor is covered by the alluvial soils and gravels of the river’s flood plain.
-Notably, outcrop of bedrock is absent on the floor of the valley, yet to the south of the intersection of Hygiene Road and 61st street, the Hygiene Sandstone of the Cretaceous Pierre Shale can be observed on the valley’s southern slope as a prominent north-trending ridge commonly referred to as the Hygiene Hogback.
+Notably, outcrop of bedrock is absent on the floor of the valley, yet to the south of the intersection of Hygiene Road and 61st Street, the Hygiene Sandstone of the Cretaceous Pierre Shale can be observed on the valley’s southern slope as a prominent north-trending ridge commonly referred to as the Hygiene Hogback.